Drochia District: Fauna

 Fauna is characterized by the presence of such mammals such as fox, ferret, wild boar, deer, fallow deer, rabbit, weasel, and hedgehog; and in water bodies: muskrat and otter.
 For birds, there are: stork, crow, partridge, swallow, egret and swan.
 In the past the Balti steppe was populated by bustards.
 Now they have disappeared or are in a tiny number.
 The emblem of Drochia District is a bustard, from which comes the name of the district.

 Flora

 Forests occupy 8.1% of the district's area and are characterized by: hornbeam, oak, beech, lime, chestnut, ash and others.
-Plants, mainly steppe features are: fescue, clover, wormwood, burdock, knotweed and others.
+Plants, mainly steppe features are: fescue, clover, wormwood, burdock, knotweed and other plants.

 Rivers

 Drochia district is located in the Raut river basin (the largest tributary of the Nistru River), which has a length of 286 km, crossing tributaries of the district are along Raut, Cubolta (101 km) and Cainari (86 km).
 Most lakes in the district have artificial origin.